mjambon/exhausteve/README.md

 ![DFA](img/demo-dfa.png "DFA")

-Note the two nodes (states) without an `eof` transition leading the final state, indicating that any string ending on one of these states will be rejected by the automaton.
+Note the two nodes (states) without an `eof` transition leading to the final state, indicating that any string ending on one of these states will be rejected by the automaton.